stefan-hoeck/idris2-sop/src/Doc/Deriving.md

 ```

 For sums of products, we once again allow only sums representing
-product types (types with a single constructor).
+types with a single constructor.
 In this
 case we need to pattern match on the implicitly available `Decode` instances
-to make them available to the call to decode the inner `NP`
+to make them available when decoding the inner `NP`
 value:

 ```idris